ivo-toby/gpt-notes-to-tasks/README.md

 - A weekly summary (including accomplishments and learnings)
 - Extract meeting notes
 - Extract action items and add them to the Apple Reminders App.
+- Extract learnings and generate tags for each of the learnings

 _Please note_

-This script has been entirely created by CodeLLama and GPT-4o
+This script has been entirely created by CodeLLama, GPT-4o and Claude 3.5 Sonnet.

 ## Why this script